ChaitanyaKolchalwar0/Bank-Management-System/README.md

     This functions help us to login as admin.
 * def create_account():
     This functions help us to get the details from user while creating an account.
+* def Transaction():
+    This function help us to perform transactions like cash deposit and cash withdraw.
+* def Passbook():
+    This function help us to print the transaction details which you have done till now.
+* def customer_details():
+    This funtion help us to get the customer details.
+* def delete_account():
+    This function help us to delete your exixting account.